FTX founder Bankman-Fried agrees to testify at House hearing on collapse

 Bankman-Fried’s decision to appear means he will face questions from lawmakers about the FTX collapse under oath.
 While Congress cannot bring criminal charges against an individual, it can share potentially incriminating material with regulators and law enforcement investigating FTX.
 He could also face charges if he lies to lawmakers, raising the stakes of his upcoming testimony.

-Senate Banking Committee Chairman Sherrod Brown (D-Ohio) and ranking Republican Sen. Pat Toomey (R-Pa.) have threatened to subpoena Bankman-Fried to testify if he refuses to do so voluntarily.
+Senate Banking Committee Chairman Sherrod Brown (D-Ohio) and ranking member Pat Toomey (R-Pa.) have threatened to subpoena Bankman-Fried to testify if he refuses to do so voluntarily.

 The Hill has reached out to Bankman-Fried on Twitter about whether he will also testify before the Banking panel.